Objective of Research

 With long tail search terms, Google & Yahoo are streets ahead of Bing in terms of displaying local results.
 Long tail is also the only type of search term whereby large websites take on less importance; instead more prominence is given to local business websites across the board.

-This shows that small businesses can do well by focusing local SEO efforts on long tail terms; there is far less competition from business directories and more opportunity to gain rankings for their own website (as opposed to local search listing).
+This shows that small businesses can do well by focusing local SEO efforts on long tail terms; there is far less competition from business directories and more opportunity to gain rankings for their own website (as opposed to local search listings).
 Searcher intent for long tail terms is also more likely to result in a solid lead – see more on this below.

 Where Google gives less prominence to local results, Yahoo steps up and offers far more.
 It’s interesting that Yahoo offers a similar amount of local results no matter what type of search term is entered.
 It is only the amount of local business websites and large websites that change significantly.
 In this respect, Yahoo delivers a consistent amount of local results, while google varies the quantity based on the specific search term.